Introduction to Bristol, Rhode Island

 Things To Do In Bristol

-While in Bristol, people may visit the Blithewold Mansion and Gardens, Juniper Trail Beach, Colt State Park, and Veterans Park, all of which are nearby.
+The Blithewold Mansion and Gardens, Juniper Trail Beach, Colt State Park, and Veterans Park are all nearby.
 A variety of exhibits are displayed at Mount Hope Farm Museum, Bristol Historical and Preservation Society Museum, Linden Place Museum, and Coggeshall Farm Museum.
 Bristol Golf Club and Fairlawn Golf Course offer opportunities to play golf.
 Buttonwood Park Zoo, Roger Williams Park Zoo, and Fall River Carousel are among other notable attractions near Bristol.

 Air transportation is available from Theodore Francis Green State Airport.